payeezy/google_pay/README.md

 5. The Merchant sends the encrypted payload to First Data.</p>
 6. First Data decrypts and validates the payload,  and then processes the transaction and responds back to merchant with either an approval or decline response.

-The following sections describe in more detail how to use the FirstAPI credentials to interact with Pay with Google and with FirstAPI.
+The following sections describe in more detail how to use the First Data credentials to interact with Pay with Google and with the First Data API.

 ## Requesting Credentials
 To create the credential request the developer needs: